-Choose File (or File): Launches a common file dialog box to attach any file obtainable on the user's computer or displays the file name if it has already been selected and attached.
+Choose File: Launches a common file dialog box to attach any file obtainable on the user's computer.

 File/Web Link/Citation: For files: the physical or actual name of the uploaded file; for web links, the literal URL; for citations, the specific cite content.